-How does God want us to respond to Christ’s awesome, merciful sacrifice for us?
+How does God want us to respond to Christ’s awesome, merciful sacrifice for us (pictured by Passover)?
 The Feast of Unleavened Bread shows us how to respond.

 The troubles and suffering in this world are caused by sin—the breaking of God’s holy, good and beneficial laws.
 Jesus Christ was willing to give His life to save us from sin’s death penalty.
-His sacrifice was the first step in God’s plan to save us from sin and death, and it makes all the other steps possible.
+His sacrifice, commemorated by the festival of Passover, was the first step in God’s plan to save us from sin and death, and it makes all the other steps possible.

 But how does God want us to respond to that awesome, merciful sacrifice?
 Would He be pleased, having broken us free from enslavement to sin (as the Israelites were enslaved in Egypt), to have us willingly go back to sin again?
 Or would He much rather have us learn to look at sin as He does and to strive with His help to avoid it at all costs?